-- Put remaining 3 TBSP sugar in a shallow bowl.
+- Put remaining 3 tablespoon sugar in a small bowl.
 Take tablespoon sized pieces of dough and roll them into balls.
 Then roll those into the sugar.

 - Put cookies about 2 inches apart on baking sheets, press down, and transfer to a preheated oven.
 Bake for 8-11 minutes until lightly browned.
 Let cool on pan for 5 minutes then transfer to cooling racks or plate to cool completely.
 Enjoy!